Merging sequential e-values via martingales: Merging independent e-values

-\begin{example} In case $K=2$, $\pi$ is specified by $\pi(1)$ which does not depend on any observed e-values.
-Hence, the bet $s$ can be chosen separately on the events $\{\pi(1)=1\}$ and $\{\pi(1)=2\}$, and no randomization is needed as shown by Lemma \ref{lem:combination}.
+\begin{example} In the case $K=2$, the reading strategy $\pi$ is specified by $\pi_1$, which does not depend on any observed e-values.
+Hence, the bet $s$ can be chosen separately on the events $\{\pi_1=1\}$ and $\{\pi_1=2\}$.
 Therefore, we can write all generalized martingale merging functions in \eqref{eq:F} as